Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

 Clear your pantry of high-carb foods

-Build your keto grocery list
+Create your keto food list

-Your staples will be: fatty meats and fish (salmon, sardines, pork chops), eggs, cheeses (comté, brie, goat cheese), avocados, olive and coconut oil, butter, nuts (macadamia, Brazil nuts, almonds), leafy greens (spinach, arugula, kale), broccoli, cauliflower, zucchini, and mushrooms.
+Your staples will be: fatty meats and fish (salmon, sardines, pork chops), eggs, cheeses (comté, brie, goat cheese), avocados, olive oil and coconut oil, butter, nuts (macadamia, Brazil nuts, almonds), leafy greens (spinach, arugula, kale), broccoli, cauliflower, zucchini, and mushrooms.

 Manage the adaptation phase (keto flu)